The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 .
 This review compares Robinhood vs Capital One Investing.
 Is Robinhood or Capital One Investing a better online broker?

-First, we will break down the commission charges of both brokers for placing stock and options trades.
+First, we will make a comparison of the stock and option trading fees for trading with both brokers.
 Capital One Investing, with its regular stock trades costing $6.95, is more expensive than Robinhood's rate of $0 per trade.
-For options trading, Robinhood has a base fee of $N/A, and Capital One Investing a base fee of $6.95.
-Each option contract then costs $N/A at Robinhood and $0.75 at Capital One Investing.
-Instead of flat rate fees, several brokers charge a per-share fee instead.
-For a complete review of trading charges, read our full online broker reviews
+For options trading, Capital One Investing has a base fee of $6.95, and Robinhood a base fee of $0.
+Robinhood's per contract rate of $0 is less than Capital One Investing which charges $0.75.
+Note that some brokers charge a per-share fee instead of a flat-fee commission.
+For a full breakdown of commissions, read our online broker reviews

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Robinhood nor Capital One Investing offers virtual trading.
-For mobile trading, Both Robinhood and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while Robinhood offers customers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, neither Robinhood nor Capital One Investing were rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+For mobile trading, Robinhood along with Capital One Investing both support the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Capital One Investing while customers at Robinhood can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Robinhood nor Capital One Investing received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Capital One Investing boasts 3.00 stars versus Robinhood's 2.50 stars.
+Overall, Capital One Investing takes the upper hand with 3.50 stars over Robinhood's 2.50 stars.